Hy-Fi-Studio/Hy-Fi-BedWars/README.md

 # Hy-Fi-BedWars
-Hy-Fi BedWars is a Hytale BedWars plugin for BedWars Servers.
+Hy-Fi BedWars is a fully featured BedWars minigame plugin for Hytale servers.
+It supports competitive PvP, map rotation, generators, upgrades, shop systems, and team play, making it ideal for multiplayer networks and minigame hubs.